dev-lusaja/es-theme-devlusaja/README.md

  Features :
  - 1 System Views (Horizontal)
- - 3 Gamelist Views support (basic, grid and config)
+ - 3 Gamelist Views support (basic, grid)
  - 34 custom collections themes
  - Regional Logos and Artwork (only EU and US for now)
  - 16/9 Only, not compatible with 4/3 or 5/4 for now